SmiteshP/nvim-navbuddy/README.md

     },
     lsp = {
-        auto_attach = false,  -- If set to true, you don't need to manually use attach function preference = nil  -- list of lsp server names in order of preference }
+        auto_attach = false,  -- If set to true, you don't need to manually use attach function preference = nil      -- list of lsp server names in order of preference },
+    source_buffer = {
+        follow_node = true,   -- Keep the current node in focus on the source buffer highlight = true      -- Highlight the currently focused node }
 }
 ```